| |

 been scattered among several buildings in the downtown area

-for over two centuries, but the modern concept of a great campus
+for over two centuries, but the modern concept of great campus

 that would concentrate all the university's activity emerged.
-Following this idea, a ream of 150 architects led by Mario Pani and
+Following this idea, a team of 150 architects led by Mario Pani and

 would try to solve the contradiction that had been haunting